nucypher/nucypher/docs/source/staking/overview.rst

 A nucypher staker is a holder of NU and manager of one or more stakes.
 NU is an ERC-20 token that underpins the network.
 Stakes are initiated by locking NU into the *"Staking Escrow "* contract for a fixed duration of time.
 Staked NU earns two income streams: inflation rewards (NU) and policy fees (ETH).
-Staked NU gradually unlocks with each period of completed, depending on *re-stake* and *wind-down* configuration options.
+Staked NU gradually unlocks with each completed period (24 hours), depending on *re-stake* and *wind-down* configuration options.

 Active network participation (work) is delegated to a *Worker* node through *bonding*.